harryjjacobs/lab-journal/journal.md

 The syntax can be combined to make bold and italic text.

-* A single asterisk at the start of the line followed by makes an unordered list item
+* A single asterisk at the start of the line followed by text makes an unordered list item

 + A plus...